peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 To upgrade older experiment directories to be compatible with the current analysis pipeline, a dedicated PowerShell script automates the entire migration process.

 **What it does:**
-The `migrate_old_experiment.ps1` script orchestrates a four-step data migration:
+The `migrate_old_experiment.ps1` script will be updated to be a simple wrapper that calls `experiment_manager.py` with a new `--migrate` flag.
+This will centralize the entire migration process within the manager, which will orchestrate:
-1.  **Patches Configs**: Runs `patch_old_experiment.py` to create and archive a `config.ini` file for each run.
+1.  **Patching Configs**: Running `patch_old_experiment.py` to add archived `config.ini` files.
-2.  **Rebuilds Reports**: Executes `rebuild_reports.py` to regenerate all replication reports into the modern, standardized format.
+2.  **Rebuilding Reports**: Executing `rebuild_reports.py` to regenerate all reports into the modern, standardized format.
-3.  **Cleans Artifacts**: Programmatically deletes legacy files like old summary CSVs, `.corrupted` report backups, and obsolete `analysis_inputs` directories.
-4.  **Final Reprocess**: Triggers `experiment_manager.py` in reprocess mode to generate clean, modern summary files based on the newly rebuilt reports.
+3.  **Finalizing**: Reprocessing the newly-migrated experiment to generate clean, modern summary files.

 **How to use it:**
-Execute the script and point it at the top-level directory of the old experiment you want to migrate using the `-TargetDirectory` parameter.
+Execute the script and point it at the top-level directory of the old experiment you want to migrate.

 ```powershell
 # Migrate the experiment data located in the "6_Study_4" directory
 .\migrate_old_experiment.ps1 -TargetDirectory "output/reports/6_Study_4"
 ```
-The script will run all four steps in sequence, providing clear progress updates for each stage.

 ---